 Botox injections are usually administered to patients in 12 week intervals.
 Botox treatment for headaches and migraine pain helps block chemical changes that occur in nerve endings.
 It causes the muscles of the head and neck to experience a ‘partial and/or temporary chemical denervation.’
 It essentially causes the muscles to become too weak to constrict.

 In typical cases, a patient who experiences migraine headaches will have Botox injections once every three months, spanning a 15 month period.
 The main goal of Botox injections for migraines and headaches is to alleviate the pain and symptoms of the condition.
 While this treatment is used to help mitigate the symptoms of a migraine headache, the effect is not immediate.
 Improvement can take as long as 10 to 14 days.
 Some patients may not experience relief from their migraine symptoms after the first round of injections.
 In this case, additional treatments are usually required before the patient notices the effect of Botox injections for headaches and migraines.

 Is Botox Treatment for Migraines Right for Me?

-If you are an individual in the Austin area who experiences regular or severe symptoms from migraine headaches, then you may be a candidate for botox treatment for migraines.
-Give our office a call today at (512) 981-7246 to schedule an appointment with medical pain professional, Dr. Robert Marks or to learn more about Austin botox injections for migraine headaches.
+If you are an individual in the Austin area who experiences regular or severe symptoms from migraine headaches, then you may be a candidate for Botox treatment for migraines.
+Give our office a call today at (512) 981-7246 to schedule an appointment with our Austin pain doctors and learn more about Austin Botox injections for migraine headaches.
 You may also request an appointment online.